What You Should Know About Taxes and Factoring

 3. What type of factoring agreement you use

-If you are merely advanced funds on outstanding loans, you retain the ownership of your invoices.
+If you and a factor are working together by advancing funds on outstanding loans, you retain the ownership of your invoices.
 In contrast, you do not retain ownership of your outstanding invoices if the factoring company purchases your accounts receivable.
-This distinction is often critical when the IRS determines whether your factored receivables are taxable.

 4. Your reporting of factoring expenses as a deduction